chinhonnang0000/asteroidgen/README.md

 Currnet bugs:
 - more to be found and be fixed.

-Last thing completed ::: main - sector 281 as intermidiate between the first mission and vents.
-As the difficuly curve rose too quickly. and silicon smelters.
+Last thing completed ::: main - better breaches, Cheap flare factory, Sector 495 as side mission.

 Work in progress, excluding bugfixes - removed from this list once completed or cancelled
-- better breaches, tier 1 alternative stell production.
+- tier 1 alternative stell production. direct tier 2 and up serpulo unit production.
 - sector 6 (mission 6) remake - phase glass walls, conduits, 3rd tier serpulo units phase version - AEGA solar panels - 1 series of turrets more overpowered than duodecs.
 - mission 7 - Heavy attacking units and enemiies that is not made by Anuke.